batchnz/craft/README.md

 ```
 ***Note:*** By default Docksal will only automatically resolve .docksal domains.
 [More info here](https://docs.docksal.io/core/system-dns/)

+#### Run the installer

+We include an installer script that will finish setting up your project

+`fin batch/install`

+After executing this and following the prompts your project should be available
+at the configured domain, and you should see a demo/Hello World page to confirm.

+This command sets up SSL certificates using mkcert, runs the Craft installer, installs the
+Twigpack plugin, install npm dependencies and performs an initial build of the
+frontend assets.
+If you wish to do these steps manually, see the instructions below.

+### Manual Installation

-3. Generate an SSL certificate.
+1. Generate an SSL certificate.
 We recommend using the [mkcert global addon](https://docs.docksal.io/tools/mkcert#setup-and-usage-via-addon) which can be installed with

 `fin addon install --global mkcert`